Satsurblia Cave

 Satsurblia Cave Natural Monument (საწურბლიას მღვიმე /ka/) is a paleoanthropological site located 1.2 km from Kumistavi village, Tsqaltubo Municipality, in the Imereti region of Georgia, 287 meters above sea level.
 The karst cave was first excavated in 1976 by A. N. Kalandadze.
 In the Middle Ages the cave was used as a refuge.

 Morphology

 Satsurblia Cave is a karst cave, formed in the Sataphlia-Tskaltubo karst massif.

 The cave has many stalactites, stalagmites, travertines and large gourds of limestone.
-The entrance to the cave is 6 m wide.
+The entrance to the cave is six meter wide.
 The first cave tunnel is 80 m long and has 12 to 150-degree slope.
 The tunnel evolves into steps of 1 - 1.5 m height.
-At 125 meters from the entrance there is a 5 meter thick flat plate in a large hall measured 30 meters by 25 meters.
+At 125 meters from the entrance there is a five meter thick flat plate in a large hall measured 30 meters by 25 meters.

 Fauna

 The inhabitants of the cave are Plutomurus and Oxychilus.

 Archaeology

 Prehistoric people first occupied the cave from around 25,500 to 24,400 BP.
 The next period of human occupation at Satsurblia took place from around 17,000 to 16,200 BP.
 The hiatus in human occupation at Satsurblia coincides with the Last Glacial Maximum.

 Lithic artefacts, bone artefacts, charcoal, flax fibers, and pottery were discovered at the cave.
 The lithic artefacts show similarities to eastern Epigravettian sites.
 Perforated pendants made out of stalagmite and polished bovid bone were also discovered.
 The remains of yellow, red and brown ochre were also found at the site.

 Unlike most other Paleolithic sites found in Georgia that relied primarily on hunting one species, the people of Satsurblia appeared to have hunted a slightly more diverse range of species.
 The animal remains found at Satsurblia were dominated primarily by wild boar, followed by red deer; the remains of aurochs, steppe bison, Capra caucasica, and roe deer were also found.
 Some brown bear, wolf, fox, and Eurasian beaver remains were also found at the site.